 - have invited the wrong people.

-Weekdone’s weekly status update tools help you avoid unnecessary meetings by making sure most of the information you need in your everyday work is available to you 24/7.
-With Weekdone you can avoid wasting time on ineffective meetings as well.
+Weekdone’s weekly status update tools help you create effective meeting guidelines by making sure most of the information you need in your everyday work is available to you 24/7.
+With Weekdone Team Compass you can avoid wasting time on ineffective meetings as well.
 Like Steve Jobs, you can make sure your time is not wasted.
-Try out Weekdone with your team right now.
+Try out Team Compass with your team right now.